Every Mind Matters

 - Use the free wellbeing resources on the ALMA website.
 There are resources for both physical and mental wellbeing, such as online CBT courses and recommended apps.

 - Ask for support if we're struggling.
-Follow the steps below to find details of mental health support services:
+To find details of mental health support services, follow the steps below:

 - Click one of the blue age-related buttons above